openedx/edx-documentation/en_us/olx/source/studio-example/manual-testing-structure.rst

 Platform Directories
 ********************

-The `Manual Testing`_ course includes platform directories to support non- courseware parts of the OLX course.
+The `Manual Testing`_ course includes platform directories to support non-courseware parts of the OLX course.
 For more information, see :ref:`edX Platform Directories`.

 .. include:: ../../../links/links.rst